danielproctor31/ansible-homelab/README.md

 ## Prerequisites

-- Install [Ansible](https://www.ansible.com/) on your Control Machine (Your Local Computer)
+- Install [Ansible](https://www.ansible.com/) on your control machine (local computer)
-- Setup remote user with NOPASSWD
+- Setup remote user with NOPASSWD on the target machine
 ```bash
 echo "your_remote_user ALL=(ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/your_remote_user_nopasswd
 ```